Peter1907/Peter1907/README.md

 ## Hi there 👋, I'm Peter

-### I'm a Frontend Developer 😎
+### I'm a Full-Stack Developer😎 Available for hire!
-#### Full-Stack Developer in progress :soon:
+- 🌱 I’m currently learning **Three.js** and **Nextjs**
+- 💬 Ask me about **Ruby on Rails, React.js, and anything in between**
-- 👨‍💻 Currently a student at Microvese :purple_heart:
+- 👨‍💻 All of my projects are available at [Portfolio](https://peter1907.github.io/Portfolio/)
-- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Ruby and much more
+- 📫 How to reach me: **peter.nady.1408@gmail.com**
+- 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/peter-nady-beshara/)
-- 💪🏼 Permanently learning new technologies
+- ⚡ Always learning new technologies.
+- 😄 Fun fact: Can't say no to a coffee chat!
 <br>

 ### I'm also a doctor.